Day One (My FAQ's)

 Candy, pop, chocolate, breads and bakeries, fruits, vegetables, soups, pizza, pastas, etc…

-I ate a variety of healthy things as well as junk food.
+I ate a variety of healthy things AND junk food.
 Whatever I wanted, whenever I wanted.
 The majority of my diet was breads, pastas, bakeries, cereals, candies and sweets, milk, soda, and juices.

-At first none of what I listed above sounded bad at all, but after reading several boards and stories on this website and devouring one nutritional book after another, I slowly became slightly embarrassed.
+At first none of what I listed above sounded bad at all, but after reading several forums and stories on this website as well as one nutritional book after another, I eventually realized how terrible these things actually were.
 I hide nothing and admit everything.
 Why? because I want to get rid of my acne.

 But please keep in mind that I didn't just eat all of these things at once, nor did I eat them every week.
 These are things that I had no problem swallowing and come across at least a couple times a year.
-Most of the time was for birthday parties and/or class meetings.
+Most of the time it was for birthday parties and/or class/work meetings.
 I am simply giving you a list of what I remember eating from time to time.
 I use to have candy about once a week and soda every other day.
-I ate very little throughout the day, always snacking and never actually sitting down and feasting.
 If I wanted something sweet all day and healthy the next day, then I would just eat it.
-I also only drank about one to two bottles of water a day, but that was more than enough to make me feel hydrated.
-I've water fasted several times in the past as well, going on days without taking a bite of anything.
+This is not the case anymore.

 Do you still eat candy/ice cream/pudding/sugary sweets?

 Not anymore.
-Although I did try that trick for almost a year before, getting yelled at by my family and relatives during their holidays and birthdays.
+I did try that trick for almost a year before, getting yelled at by my family and relatives during their holidays and birthdays.
 No change in acne whatsoever.
+Only now did I realize what I was doing wrong...
+Not only did I not read the labels and ingredients correctly, I didn't REPLACE my diet with more nutritious food at the same time.
+You can't just get rid of the bad stuff, you also have to eat the good stuff!

 Do you still drink milk/eat dairy products?

 Not since joining this website.
 Before I use to drink 1 to 3 glasses of milk a day, as well as cheesing up my eggs and other foods, but now I have completely stopped.
-However, I have been fooled by some products before, such as 100 percent dark chocolate and cocoa power... they say things such as "contains dairy" on the ingredients when the ingredients themselves doesn't contain milk.
+However, this took a while even when I was a member here because I have been fooled by some products before, such as chocolate, breads, Canned foods, etc...
+Ingredients love to hide the milk/dairy names.
+Milk is a huge stimulant for my acne and especially my cystic acne.
+Being EXTRA careful was the only way that guaranteed my acne would go away.

 So now you don't eat/drink sugar AND dairy products?

 Correct.
 However, there is sugar in everything we eat, including fruit.
-With that said I do eat one any kind of fruit I want every other day, so I guess we have to be realistic when it comes to the word "sugar".
+With that said I do eat one any kind of fruit I want every do often, so I guess we have to be realistic when it comes to the word "sugar".

 Did you ever stop drinking milk AND eating sugar at the same time BEFORE this website?

 I think I did once, but I only tried it for about a month.
-That month had no change in my acne whatsoever.
+That month had no change in my acne whatsoever, but I wasn't doing it correctly (such as reading labels and adding healthier foods into my diet at the same time).

 What about Gluten?

-I've never tried to omit gluten before.
+I've never tried to omit gluten before, so with that said I'll have some bread once or twice a week.
 I am not interested in gluten free products because they are a health scam in my eyes: just because they took out the gluten doesn't mean the product is more healthy, it means that they replaced it with ingredients that act like gluten would... only they're twice as bad for you.
-I'm experimenting with whole grains and oat bran, however grains may also be an issue in acne.
+I eat things such as oatmeal but not often.

 So you ARE changing your diet?

 Yes.
-After joining this website, I am becoming much more convinced that nutrition and diet plays a role in our acne.
+After joining this website I've seen how nutrition and diet plays a role in our acne.

 How many servings/meals do you eat a day?

-I don't actually eat "meals" but about 4-6 small servings of fruit and vegetables throughout the day.
+I don't actually eat "meals" but will eat about 2-5 times a day.

 What do you drink now?

 Only water and hot tea.
 Please note, I do not drink the tea most of my friends and family are use to: the pre-bagged pouches found in small boxes.
-No, what I drink are the loose leaf teas.
+No, what I drink are the loose leaf teas, organic and caffeine free if I can find it.
 I have found many kinds of loose leaf green, white, chamomile, and darjeeling teas off the internet and at my local vitamin shops.
 Those are my favorite flavors.
-I drink 1-3 cups a day, but almost always green tea every day.
+I drink 1-5 cups a day.

-If I can, I try to find the caffeine free brands and/or make sure the quality is good.
-If not, then I am not so much concerned about the caffeine.
-Surprisingly, loose leaf tea lasts longer than the pouched tea because I can add as many dried up leaves as I like.
+Loose leaf tea lasts longer than the pouched tea because I can add as many dried up leaves as I like.
 A little goes a long way.
-I would recommend buying a bag for 9-20 dollars and having it last half a year to a year in your household.
+I would recommend buying a bag for 9-20 dollars and having it last half a year to one year in your household.

 I have always drank hot tea though, ever since high school.
 Being a tea drinker alone didn't help my acne, I just happened to like it.
-I also use to sweeten my tea with honey, but eventually just enjoyed the bitter taste as I got older.
+I also use to sweeten my tea with honey, but eventually just enjoyed the plain, bitter taste of it as I got older.

 How much water do you drink a day?

-I carry around a 20oz black reusable metal water container with me wherever I go, and I drink anywhere from 1-3 fillings of it a day.
-I drink water as soon as I wake up and continute to sip it periodically throughout the day.
-I stop drinking water 30 minutes before eating something, and then wait at least 45-60 minutes after I eat something before drinking again.
+I carry around a 20oz black reusable metal water container with me wherever I go, and I drink anywhere from 1-2 fillings of it a day.
+I usually don't eat and drink at the same time, but if I do I won't drink a lot just a little.

 Please understand that no one has yet to tell me the exact amount of water I should be drinking a day, which is fine because each day is different.
-If I am working out at the gym then I will prepare myself ahead of time with a little extra water, but if I am not going anywhere then I would rather fill up my 20 oz container only once that day.
-And of course, I also drink my 1-3 cups of tea a day.
+If I am walking then I'll drink more.

 How often do you urinate/produce waste?

-Umm... well, I urinate about once every 3-4 hours, so that's an average of about 3-4 times a day.
-I usually drink water right after I urinate, always keeping myself hydrated.
-I stop drinking water approx. 3 hours before I go to sleep though.
-I hate waking up to pee, always hurts my stomach .
+Well... if you must know I urinate about once every 3-4 hours, so that's an average of about 2-4 times a day.
+I often stop drinking water approximately 1-2 hours before I go to sleep because I dislike waking up in the middle of the night to pee... always annoying and hurts my stomach.

-Before my diet change, I produced waste only once a day or once every other day.
-Ever since I started drinking my homemade vegetable juice, I suddenly can produce waste up to 3 times a day!
-To me that's just eccentric, especially on top of all my water drinking and urination worry.
-I discovered that chewing my food much longer than I normally would actually slows down the waste production.
+Before my diet change, I produced waste only once every other day.
+Ever since I started drinking my homemade vegetable juice and/or eating more vegetables, I suddenly can produce waste up to 3 times a day!
+To me that was just way too much, so I read a few books and later discovered that chewing my food much longer than I normally would actually slows down the waste production, and it did.

-Sorry for all the piss and crap talk, but these are actual things that people have been asking me.
+Sorry for all the piss and crap talk, but these are actual questions that people have been asking me during my time here.
 I had no idea people were so picky and upset about these sorts of things, so... there you go!

 Best of luck to you all!